KatyCodes/portfolio/README.md

 ## Description

 _This portfolio will include some of my best coding and links to the websites that I have built.
-I will continue to add to this portfolio as I improve my coding_
+I will continue to add to this portfolio as I improve my coding.
+See more information on GitHub at https://github.com/KatyCodes/portfolio_

 ## Setup/Installation Requirements